Winter 2026 - 3 Credit Hours

 Exams

 - In an exam, you shall work alone.
-You may not receive any help from another person or unauthorized resource.
+You may not receive any help from another person or unauthorized resources.

 Regrading policies

-- Regrade requests for homework or an exam must be made within ten (10) academic calendar days of when the work is returned and must be submitted to the instructor in writing.
+- Regrade requests for homework or an exam must be made within five (5) academic calendar days of when the work is returned and must be submitted to the instructor in writing.

 - The entire problem, not just the disputed parts, may be reviewed.
 Thus, it is possible to receive a lower grade than before.